le91688/agusmakmun.github.io/_posts/2016-01-13-guac-ec2-setup.md

 </VirtualHost>
 ```

-you should now be able to hit http://localhost/guacamole and get a login page
+You should now be able to hit http://localhost/guacamole and get a login page...
 now we just need to modify the Users